reflexer-labs/geb/src/test/fuzz/README.md

 # Security Tests

-The contracts in this folder are the fuzz and symbolic execution scripts for the rolling distribution incentives contract.
+The contracts in this folder are the fuzz scripts for the GEB repository.

-## Fuzz

 To run the fuzzer, set up Echidna (https://github.com/crytic/echidna) on your machine.